Contraceptive Injection Australia

 A small amount of weight gain may occur with the contraceptive injection, but a large increase in weight is uncommon.
 Other side effects are uncommon but some people headaches, acne, moodiness, a loss of libido, bloating and fluid retention have been reported.

-If you are at all concerned about any symptoms you think may be caused by the contraceptive injection, you should contact us on 1300 003 707 or your doctor.
+If you are at all concerned about any symptoms you think may be caused by the contraceptive injection, you should contact us at 1300 003 707 or your doctor.

 What if I want to stop using the contraceptive injection?
 Is it reversible?